Legislative Leadership Statements on Call for Special Session

 “We always knew that if Proposition HH failed, property taxes would rise dramatically for thousands of Coloradans, which would make Colorado’s cost of living even more out of reach for so many,” said Senate President Steve Fenberg, D-Boulder.
 “The voters had their say about a long-term, comprehensive approach.
 Our caucus will now be laser-focused on providing short-term relief to those who are most vulnerable to the rising cost of living – which means working families, renters, and those on fixed incomes – while protecting our schools and fire districts.”

-said Speaker Julie McCluskie, D-Dillon.
+“We have a responsibility to deliver real results on the issues that matter most to Coloradans, and that’s what we’ll do in this special session as we continue working to address the rising cost of living,” said Speaker Julie McCluskie, D-Dillon.
 “With rising property values leading to unaffordable tax increases, our goal is to responsibly provide real relief to the people who need it most while protecting schools, fire districts and libraries.
 In this special session, we will work to boost support for renters and working people and deliver urgent property tax relief for Coloradans.”

-said Senate Majority Leader Robert Rodriguez, D-Denver.
+“The cost of living in our state is a top concern for Colorado homeowners and renters alike, and steep property tax increases are stretching budgets even further,” said Senate Majority Leader Robert Rodriguez, D-Denver.
 “As we continue our work to make Colorado more affordable and consider the options available to us, we must now determine if a path forward exists that can provide relief while protecting funding for schools and essential community services.”

-said House Majority Leader Monica Duran, D-Wheat Ridge.
+“We have an opportunity to deliver urgent property tax relief and support for working families, especially renters,” said House Majority Leader Monica Duran, D-Wheat Ridge.
 “Rising property taxes threaten the lifelong investments many lower-income Coloradans and people of color have made to achieve the dream of owning a home.
 Despite our limited options, we are committed to working with stakeholders to craft a responsible package that protects schools and makes Colorado more affordable.
 I encourage everyone to come to the table and work with us to provide relief for Coloradans.”